insooth/insooth.github.io/global-state-design.md

 };
 ```

 A hidden scoped state is still a global state, even it is encapsulated.
-Bad practice remains Curcial dependencies are invisible to the reader.
+Bad practice remains.
+Curcial dependencies are invisible to the reader.
 Member functions' names and signatures lie.

 Possible solution include simply mentioning the dependencies in the member function signatures: